ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> TODO: [Issue #34](https://github.com/ietf-wg-rpp/rpp-requirements/issues/34)

-**R4.4** RPP MUST have mechanisms to define profiles to indicate:
+**R4.4** RPP MUST have a mechanism for defining profiles using unambiguous identifiers (e.g., unique names or codes) that clearly specify:

-- Required parts of the data model
+- The required components of the data model that must be implemented
-- Mapping definition
+- Defined functional subsets that enable compatibility across different implementations.
-- Functional subsets for compatibility.
+- Versions used by the components, data models and extensions support by the server

 A> TODO: [Issue #15](https://github.com/ietf-wg-rpp/rpp-requirements/issues/15)